mohamedjawady/mohamedjawady.github.io/content/posts/probability-statistics-benchmarking.md

 - **Environmental noise**: Network congestion, disk I/O contention, CPU scheduling
 - **Measurement uncertainty**: Timer resolution, system call overhead, instrumentation impact

-Without statistical tools to handle this variability, we end up making poor engineering decisions based on incomplete or misinterpreted data.
+The point of the story is, without statistical tools to handle this variability, we will make bad engineering decisions based on poor or misinterpreted data.

-Consider this real example: An engineer benchmarks two API endpoints and sees these results:
+Here's a real example: An engineer benchmarks two API endpoints and gets these results:

 ```
 Endpoint A: 145ms, 152ms, 148ms, 151ms, 149ms